AbdullahOztoprak/Python-Library-Project/README.md

 Feel free to fork the repository, open issues, or submit pull requests.
 Suggestions and improvements are welcome.

 ## License

 This project is open source and free to use for any personal or educational purpose.

 ## Author

 Abdullah Öztoprak
 GitHub: [@AbdullahOztoprak](https://github.com/AbdullahOztoprak)

-## Acknowledgments

-Thanks to Open Library for the free book data API and FastAPI for the great documentation.